jarossnd/jason-ross-dev-v2/blog/posts/delete-o365-group-permanently-powershell/index.md

 ---
-title: Delete an Office 365 Group permanently
+title: Delete an Office 365 Group Permanently
 date: "2022-08-31"
 description: "How to permanently delete an Office 365 Group using PowerShell"
 tags: ['azure-ad', 'office 365', 'sharepoint online', 'powershell']